Katie-McDonagh/tic-tac-toe/NOTES.md

 import App from './App';
 ````
 The extension .js (App.js) is omitted because it is automatically addressed by our build workflow.

+src/App.js
+This is the file for App Component.
+App Component is the main component in React which acts as a container for all other components.